Your Child's Vaccines: Measles, Mumps & Rubella (MMR)

 - has a disorder that affects the immune system (such as cancer)

-- is undergoing chemotherapy or radiation therapy
+- is getting chemotherapy or radiation therapy

 Talk to your doctor about whether the vaccine is a good idea if your child: